 In the event a regression test is broken, the one responsible for having the test pass is in charge of determining:

 - If there is a bug in the source code, in which case the source code needs to be updated to fix the bug, or

 - If there is a problem with the test (perhaps the quality of the tool did in fact get better or perhaps there is a bug with the test itself), in which case the test needs to be updated to reflect the new changes.

 If the golden results need to be updated and you are sure that the new golden results are better, use the command

 Keep in sync with the master branch as regularly as you can (i.e.

 git pull --rebase).
 The longer code deviates from the trunk, the more painful it is to integrate back into the trunk.

-Whatever system that we come up with will not be foolproof so be conscientious about how your changes will effect other developers.
+Whatever system that we come up with will not be foolproof so be conscientious about how your changes will affect other developers.